London, Kingston-upon-Thames, Willingham Way

 - Small off-grid PV system to power server and study.

 I’ve crunched my carbon footprint, and I’ve pondered other things that I might do, but most of all I’ve had quite a lot of fun learning.
 Maybe it’s my engineering mindset, but I’ve made a hobby out of conservation and meter watching, and had fun out of ‘tuning’ my life a little.

 You’ll find the story of my renovation on my website.
 There’s a comprehensive costed list of improvements made plus a series of four articles covering my experience of aerogel insulation and solar PV, monitoring and continually improving the performance of my house .

 See www.earth.org.uk for more.

 The photo page right shows Edward Davey, then Secretary of State for Energy and Climate Change, during a visit to my SuperHome, looking at aerogel.
-Ed was also MP for Kingston and Surbiton.
+Ed is MP for Kingston and Surbiton.

 A few years ago I suddenly saw my energy bills as another performance metric that I could tweak.
 In fact, this whole area is full of numbers and graphs and science and gadgets and interesting techie puzzles.
 From aerogel and LEDs to iButtons and thermal imaging, you should see some of the fun I’ve been having!